huohuoren4/docs/python/pytest/further_topics/deprecation.md

         self.additional_arg = additional_arg
 ```

 to avoid hard-coding the arguments pytest can pass to the superclass.
-See [Working with non-python tests](https://docs.pytest.org/en/latest/example/nonpython.html#non-python-tests) for a full example.
+See [Working with non-python tests](/python/pytest/further_topics/example_trick/work#working-with-non-python-tests) for a full example.

 For cases without conflicts, no deprecation warning is emitted.
-For cases with conflicts (such as [pytest.File](https://docs.pytest.org/en/latest/reference/reference.html#pytest.File) now taking `path` instead of `fspath`, as [outlined above](https://docs.pytest.org/en/latest/deprecations.html#node-ctor-fspath-deprecation)), a deprecation warning is now raised.
+For cases with conflicts (such as `pytest.File` now taking `path` instead of `fspath`, as [outlined above](/python/pytest/further_topics/deprecation#fspath-argument-for-node-constructors-replaced-with-pathlib-path)), a deprecation warning is now raised.

-## Applying a mark to a fixture function
+## Applying a mark to a fixture function {#applying-a-mark-to-a-fixture-function}

 *Deprecated since version 7.4.*